One of the best parts of being a beginner in the world of training and athletics is discovering what your body can do.

 On one side, there’s weightlifting.

-A traditional way to get in shape, and the second most popular thing to do at the gym (right behind the fun-as-hell treadmill).
+A traditional way to get in shape, and the second most popular thing to do at the gym (right behind the boring treadmill, although curved treadmills can be pretty fun!).

 Here are a few benefits of slinging around free weights and using multiple machines: